mani1soni/Real-Time-Face-Recognition/README.md

 ### Methodology

 I applied simple Machine Learning Algorithms on it.
 I scrapped the encodings of known images and Train my model on it.
 It gives 89.67 % accuracy on testing data.
+Using face_recognition python library can help in real-time face recognition.

 ### Resources